RobFlooks/Acclaim-client-portal/MESSAGE_INTEGRATION_GUIDE.md

-message = 'This is an automated message from the case management system' senderName = 'Matthew Perry' messageType = 'case_update'
+message = 'This is an automated message from the case management system' senderName = 'Matthew Perry' messageType = 'case_update' subject = 'Custom Subject From CMS' # Optional: Use custom subject instead of automatic generation
 ```

 ## Example Messages